doxa-tech/armada/flagship/README.md

 Copy the `portainer.yml` file to the manager node.

-First, create an empty file `acme.json` and set the permission:
+First, create an empty file `acme.json` and set the permission.
+The file will contains the TLS certificates generated with `Let's Encrypt`.

 `touch acme.json`

 `chmod 600 acme.json`

+You also need an API token from `Cloudflare` to setup the DNS challenge for the certificates ([ACME documentation](https://go-acme.github.io/lego/dns/cloudflare/)).

 Then, create two overlay networks: